Last Updated: May 2026 · 3 months of testing · 3,000+ verified user reviews

 What This Actually Means: With ActiveCampaign, approximately 370 more emails per 10,000-contact campaign will reach subscriber inboxes compared to GetResponse.
 Over 10 campaigns?
 That’s 3,700 additional opportunities to drive revenue.

+For ecommerce businesses with a 10,000-person list, a 2% conversion rate, and €50 average order value: ActiveCampaign generates €9,350 per campaign vs GetResponse’s €8,950 — a €400 difference.
 Send 20 campaigns per year?
-That’s €8,000 in lost sales—far more than the pricing difference between platforms.
+That’s €8,000 in lost sales — far more than the pricing difference between platforms.

-For most small businesses?
-GetResponse’s 89.7% is perfectly acceptable.
-For businesses where every sale counts—ecommerce, SaaS, high-ticket B2B—ActiveCampaign’s edge becomes critical.
+The nuance: Both platforms perform above the industry average (83.1%).
+For most small businesses, GetResponse’s 89.7% is perfectly acceptable.
+For businesses where every sale counts — ecommerce, SaaS, high-ticket B2B — ActiveCampaign’s edge becomes critical.

 Marketing Automation: The 8.8 vs 7.6 Showdown